carlocardella/vscode-VirtualRepos/README.md

 <!-- [Download for VS Codium](https://open-vsx.org/extension/carlocardella/vscode-texttoolbox) -->

-Virtual Repos is a Visual Studio Code extension that allows to open and edit a remote repository (e.g. on GitHub) as if they where local files, without the need of cloning, committing or pushing your changes.
+Virtual Repos is a Visual Studio Code extension that allows to open and edit a remote repository (e.g. on GitHub) without cloning, committing or pushing your changes.
+It all happens automatically.

+The extension is still missing lots of features I want to add (as time permits) and you can expect bugs (but hopefully nothing destructive), anyway this is a `preview` extension and you can expect bugs here and there.
+Please report bugs or issues and ask for features you would like to see.
+Check [Changelog](CHANGELOG.md) for the latest status, what's planned and what has already been released.

 ## Getting started